Josh Rojas Preview, Player Props: Mariners vs. Royals

 Josh Rojas At The Plate

-- He has hit a home run in two of 73 games played this year, and in 0.7% of his plate appearances.

-- Rojas has had an RBI in 25 games this season (34.2%), including eight multi-RBI outings (11.0%).
-He has also driven home three or more of his team's runs in two contests.
+- Rojas has picked up an RBI in 35.1% of his games this year, with more than one RBI in 10.8% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.